 5. Its design was inspired by the tallest skyscraper in South America

 The design of the tower was inspired by another of Pelli’s famous works, the Gran Torre Santiago in the capital of Chile.
-This remains the tallest skyscraper in South America until today with a height of 984 feet (300 meters).
+This remains the tallest skyscraper in South America today with a height of 984 feet (300 meters).

 The tower features a glass and steel curtain wall that was built around a structural steel frame.
 The core of the tower was constructed with reinforced concrete to provide stability.